KQKS: Country KLAK-FM

-Top 40/CHR Y108
+Top 40 KPPL/CHR Y108

 In February 1983, KPPL and AM sister station KLAK were acquired by Malrite Communications, and would become a sister station to Top 40/CHR powerhouse WHTZ (Z100) in New York, which went on the air the same year.
 In July 1984, 107.5 switched to Top 40/CHR, took the call sign KRXY-FM, and adopted the moniker "Y108 FM".
 It was the top-rated CHR station in Denver during the mid and late 1980s, competing against KOAQ (Q103) until that station transitioned to an adult contemporary format in 1986, and against KPKE until that station flipped in 1987.
 KRXY also simulcast at night on 1600 AM as "KRXY-AM" during this time.
 Program directors were Robin Mitchell, Scott Fischer (interim), John Driscoll, Mark Bolke, and Dom Testa, who took over programming duties in 1991.
 The music directors were Geina Horton, Todd Cavanah, and Dom Testa.
-The Y108 morning show was hosted by, in sequence, Chuck Buell, John Driscoll, and Dave Otto.
+The Y108 morning show was hosted by, in sequence, Chuck Buell and the Denver Morning Zoo (also featuring Geina Horton, Jon Dwayne and Con Schafer), and later in 1986 by Dave Otto (featuring Lee Ann Nye as Iva B. Presley).
 Afternoon personalities included Beau Matthews, Scott "Scruff" Thrower, and Dom Testa.
 Evenings featured Bwana Johnny and Michael "Moondoggie" Moon.
 Don MacLeod was heard on late nights and weekends.

-In October 1987, Malrite Communications sold KRXY to Capitol Cities/ABC Radio for a reported $10.7 million.
+In October 1987, Malrite Communications sold KRXY to Capital Cities/ABC Radio for a reported $10.7 million.

 In October 1988 (variously reported as 1987), an 18 year-old armed with a rifle, six cassette tapes of The Smiths and one Morrissey album, drove to the station with the intent of forcing them to play music by the English alternative rock bands.
 The station's production manager, Greg Fadick, encountered the troubled young man in the parking lot, and later recalled having the barrel of a Remington pointed in his face for a minute or two.
 The would-be assailant then suddenly turned the rifle around and handed it to him butt-first, and asked him to call the police.
 "Tell them I need help," he said.
 "I was gonna hijack it, but I lost my nerve," he told one of the officers.
 "I was going to make 'em play some tapes, but I couldn't go through with it."
 Telling police, he picked Y108 "because they're number one."
 The 2021 film Shoplifters of the World is loosely based on this incident, although in the movie a radio station is actually held at gunpoint and forced to play songs by The Smiths.